 Echinus righting itself on perpendicular surface, showing how the suckers are used.
-Teeth of Echinus.
-Natural movements of a star-fish on reaching the surface of water.
+2. Teeth of Echinus.
+3. Natural movements of a star-fish on reaching the surface of water. madreporic plate, wh, and a similar circulatory system are found as in the star-fishes.

-Development.-They are produced from eggs, the free-swimming young passing through many changes (Fig. 37).
+Development.-They are produced from eggs, the freeswimming young passing through many changes (Fig. 37).